Types of Headaches

 What Contributes to Headaches

-- Dehydration is a factor in headaches.
+• Dehydration is a factor in many of the different types of headaches.
 Your brain requires a lot of water to remain hydrated.
 Many foods, like alcohol, caffeine, and processed foods, dehydrate your body.
 Focus on drinking 6 to 8 glasses of clean filtered water daily.
 Many people add mineral-rich sea salt and electrolytes to their water for better hydration.

-- Allergies or sensitivities to food can trigger migraines or cluster headaches.
+• Allergies or sensitivities to food can trigger migraines or cluster headaches.
 Keep a food journal to determine what foods or additives contribute to your migraines.
 Common triggers or allergens include alcohol, chocolate, aged cheeses, processed meats, MSG, caffeine, fermented foods, citrus, bananas, and dried fruits with sulfites.
+Food sensitivities and allergies can also result from poor gut health.

 Additional Causes

-- Blood flow can be involved.
+• Blood flow can be involved.
 It can be constricting, limiting the blood flow to your head.
-With constriction, you may feel pressure or being squeezed.
+With constriction, you may feel pressure or be squeezed.
 Or you can have too much blood flow, leading to throbbing and pounding.

 Natural and Herbal Remedies

 Massage offers many benefits.
 Massaging the neck and shoulders can help relieve tension.
 You can also apply topical products containing capsicum or ginger to promote warmth and circulation during massage.
 Essential oils of Lavender, Chamomile, Peppermint, Basil, and Rosemary are also often helpful.
 Chiropractic adjustments may also help.
-The Sun Ancon Chi Machine has helped many clients manage their headache symptoms due to its relaxing rhythmic movement, which provides many benefits similar to massage.
+The Chi Machine has helped many clients manage their headache symptoms through its relaxing, rhythmic movement, which provides benefits similar to a massage.

 Natural Aspirin

 Some top herbs containing salicylates (natural aspirin) are Willow Bark, Meadowsweet, and Wintergreen.
-They work well for reducing inflammation and easing pain, but this is symptomatic relief only.
+They work well for reducing inflammation and easing pain, but this is only symptomatic relief.
 Wintergreen is also available as an essential oil, which can be added to a blend.

 Top Herbs and Oils

 Copaiba essential oil contains B-caryophyllene, a terpene that acts as a phytocannabinoid on CB2 receptors, modulating inflammatory reactions.
-This oil has neuro- and hepatic protective effects and may be helpful for headaches.
-It can also help calm nerves, promoting peace.
+This oil has neuro- and hepatic protective effects and may be helpful for various types of headaches.
+It can also help calm nerves and promote peace.

 Feverfew is a popular natural remedy for migraine headaches.
 It is best taken regularly to help prevent migraines and lessen their severity.
 This bitter herb also helps clean the liver, relieving congestion and reducing inflammation.